-In this example, the TFT meter screen has been split up into three rows.
+In the example below, the TFT meter screen has been split up into three rows.

 The top row has been split up into 12 meter positions to house the tracks, and the middle and bottom rows have been split up onto 8 meter positions across, to house the channel inputs for the A and B paths respectively.